mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 }
 ```

+{{"demo": "AddNewColumnMenuGrid.js", "bg": "inline"}}

 ### Overriding default menu items

 Use the `components` prop to override default menu items.
-Check [this table](/x/react-data-grid/column-menu/#column-menu-items-and-their-configurations) to know the overridable slot name for each menu item.
+Check [this table](/x/react-data-grid/column-menu/#default-column-menu-items) to know the overridable slot name for each menu item.

 ```tsx
 function CustomColumnMenu(props: GridColumnMenuProps) {